ClutchReboot/GlitchTech/docs/index.md

 Welcome to GlitchTech by ClutchReboot.

+The purpose of this page it a trial run at GitHub Pages and a place to store write ups.

-There currently a couple [Hackthebox](https://hackthebox.com/) write ups.
+There are currently a couple [Hackthebox](https://hackthebox.com/) write ups.
 As more content is cleared, more write ups will be released.
 Other custom Metasploit modules and scripts may be located in the GitHub repo.
 Be sure to check it out.